 Who is Eligible

-Students majoring in geography, global environmental studies, earth system science, international development and social change, or environmental science and policy, or environment and conservation biology can apply to the accelerated B.A./M.A. program in Geographic Information Science.
+Students majoring in geography, global environmental studies, earth system science, economics, international development and social change, environmental science and policy, or environment and conservation biology can apply to the accelerated B.A./M.S. program in Geographic Information Science.

-To be eligible for the fifth year M.A. program in GISc, (program became an MS in July 2014) a student must meet all university requirements for entry into the fifth year program, as well as have completed Geography 190 Intro to Geographic Information Science, Geography 206/306: Advanced Vector GIScience, Geography 293: Introduction to Remote Sensing, and Geography 296/397: Advanced Raster GIScience by the end of their senior year.
-A GPA of 3.6 (overall Clark GPA aggregate of Sophomore and Junior year transcripts) is required for entry into this program, although students not meeting this requirement may petition the School for a waiver.
-Applicants are expected to complete an Honors Thesis in their senior year, although in some circumstances students may opt to enroll in the honors program for the spring semester of the junior year and fall semester of the senior year.
+To be eligible for the fifth year M.S. program in GISc, (program became an MS in July 2014) a student must meet all university requirements as well as have completed Geography 190 Intro to Geographic Information Science, Geography 293: Introduction to Remote Sensing, IDCE 388: Advanced Vector GIS, and Geography 397: Advanced Raster GIS by the end of their senior year.
+A GPA of 3.6 (overall Clark GPA aggregate of Sophomore and Junior year transcripts) is required for entry into this program, although students not meeting this requirement may petition the Graduate School for a waiver.
+Applicants must complete an Honors Thesis in their senior year, although in some circumstances students may opt to enroll in the honors program for the spring semester of the junior year and fall semester of the senior year.

-The M.A. degree in Geography specializing in Geographic Information Science requires the completion of 10 graduate course credits, two of which are taken during the senior year and two of which are completed during the summer between the senior year and the fifth year.
-Three of the 10 credits are devoted to the completion of a master’s research project.
+The M.S. degree in Geography specializing in Geographic Information Science requires the completion of 10 graduate course credits, two of which are taken during the senior year and two of which are completed during the summer between the senior year at the 300 level and the ADP year.
+Three of the 10 credits are devoted to the completion of a master’s thesis.
 The breakdown is as follows:

 - Senior year: Geog.
-296/397: Advanced Raster GIScience (please note prerequisites for Geog.
-397 are Geog 190: Into to GIS and Geog 206: Vector GIScience) and Geog 293: Introducation to Remote Sensing.
-Candidates for the fifth year program are also required to develop a master’s research proposal, with a signed statement of support from two faculty sponsors who will act as the advisor and the reader.
-The proposal must include a three-semester work plan.
+397: Advanced Raster GIS (please note prerequisites for Geog.
+397 are Geog 190: Into to GIS and IDCE 388: Advanced Vector GIS) and Geog 293: Introducation to Remote Sensing.
+Candidates for the ADP program are also required to develop a master’s thesis plan, with a signed statement of support from a faculty sponsor who will act as the MS thesis advisor.
 See the Departmental Requirements section for details on timing.

-- Summer following senior year: a one-credit internship in Geographic Information Science and a one-credit directed research project associated with the master’s research project.
-This project is focused on database development for the Master’s project, and may be linked to the internship project.
+- Summer following senior year: a one-credit internship in Geographic Information Science.
+This internship is focused on database development for the Master’s Thesis.
 Typically, this course is completed off-campus and must be a minimum of 20 hours per week, paid or unpaid.
 However, it requires frequent communication with the student’s advisor.
 Details of the mechanism for this communication must be included in the project proposal.
 By August 1 a letter from the internship advisor must be sent to the MS GIS program director showing that the student satisfactorally completed the internship in order to receive credit.

-- ADP year: six graduate course credits (three per semester), of which one credit each semester will be devoted to the completion of the master’s research project.
-In April the student will be required to give an oral presentation of the findings of the master’s research project, along with other students in the GIS and GISDE masters programs.
-In addition, the student must submit to the B.A./M.A.
-Advisor, by the end of the spring semester, a publication quality paper, associated with the project, certified by the student’s advisor and reader.
+- ADP year: six graduate course credits (three per semester), of which one credit each semester will be devoted to the completion of the Master's thesis reserach project.
+In April the student will be required to give an oral presentation of the findings of the master’s thesis research project, along with other students in the program.
+In addition, the student must submit to the M.S. thesis committee, by the end of the spring semester, a master's thesis of publication quality certified by the student’s committee.